Food & Beverage business

 It is highly recommended that you request an inspection by an Environmental Health Officer through your Settlement Agent to ascertain the structural status and compliance of the existing fit-out prior to settlement.
 Please note that the City will require sufficient time to arrange an inspection.

-Details of the compliance issues will be sent to the settlement agent and it is up to you whether you ask the seller to correct these issue prior to settlement.
+Details of the compliance issues will be sent to the settlement agent and it is up to you whether you ask the seller to correct these issues prior to settlement.
 If the premises is transferred in a non-compliant state, then you will take on the responsibility for bringing the premises up to standard.

 To apply for a settlement enquiry inspection please submit the Settlement Enquiry/Health Work Order form to mail@vincent.wa.gov.au.
 You will also need to pay the fee as specified on the form.